multifacet/0sim-workspace/README.md

    Note, you only need to clone this repository, not all of the submodules.
 In particular, you do _not_ need to clone 0sim, which would take a long time.

-1. Edit the constant `GITHUB_CLONE_USERNAME` in [`./runner/src/common.rs`][user].
-    - Set it to the username matching the GitHub Personal Access Token described above.
-    - TODO: This is mostly used to clone private repos on the remote.
-After we make the repo public, we can just clone over HTTPS.
+1. Edit the constant `RESEARCH_WORKSPACE_REPO` at the top of [`./runner/src/common.rs`][user].
+This specifies the location and access method of the workspace repo (this repo). **NOTE**: this is the access method that is used to clone the repo on the _remote_, so make sure that it works there.
+For example, make sure that necessary private keys are installed there if using SSH.

+    - **NOTE to Bijan, Deepak**: the repo is still private at the moment, so please use the private repo instructions.
+But when we make it public, the first instructions should apply.
+TODO(markm): remove this note...

+    - If you are just using our public repository from github, you can leave it as is.
+    - If you are using a private fork of our repository, you should change the constant to `GitRepo::HttpsPrivate`.
+    - If you are using SSH to access the repo, you should change the constant to `GitRepo::Ssh`.
+    - See the documentation comments on the `GitRepo` type just below the constant.

 2. Build the runner.
 This may take a few minutes.
 This requires rust + cargo, as the runner is written in rust.
 You can install rust from [here](https://rustup.rs).